nmeri17/suphle-docs/src/docs/v1/service-providers/index.md

 /// Note 1
 If the concrete returned from the service provider refuses to match the interface by which it was provided, the container will not budge when asked to hydrate that interface.

-/// Note 2
-Concretes can't be provided i.e. the provider can't be labelled/denoted with the name of a concrete class

 /// creating a new provider, registering the provider

 What methods do they contain?